JakobHenke/websitejh/content/post/GorillaGorillaGorilla/index.md

 subtitle: Teaching Students About Hypothesis Testing Should Include Visualizations

 # Summary for listings and search engines
-summary: Students should not only learn how to test hypothesis but how to visualize the data, too.
+summary: Visualizing relationships between variables should be standard part of hypothesis testing.

 # Date published
 date: "2021-11-13T00:00:00Z"